jar398/listtools/doc/diff-tool-notes.md

 is dealing centrally with taxon concepts, only using names heuristically to try to match concepts between the two checklists.

+Assume throughout the following that 'A' and 'B' are the two checklists that are the inputs to the tool.

 ## Cleaning

-`start.py` performs a miscellaneous set of functions to ensure well-formed and canonical inputs:
+On each checklist input, `start.py` performs a miscellaneous set of functions to ensure well-formed and canonical inputs:
   1. converts TSV to CSV
   2. checks for presence and uniqueness of primary keys (`taxonID`)